Skip to main content

 Mortimer- Whether you opt for a brunch or breakfast, this place will serve you just right.
 Locally sourced and fresh, and surely palatable

-5. Visit Anne Frank, the most moving and heartfelt piece of the city, surely is an emotionally powerful visit to the world's most well-known and well-read book, where it all started, Anne Frank's Huis, its Secret Annex.
-Where she was hiding for 2 years and writing her diary during World War!!
+5. A visit to Anne Frank, the most moving and heartfelt piece of the city, is surely an emotionally powerful experience, as it is the setting of the world's most well-known and well-read book, where it all began: Anne Frank's Huis, its Secret Annex.
+She had been hiding for two years and writing her diary during World War II.
 Eventually, they got caught and died in the concentration camp.
 Later, Anne's Father, the only survivor of the family, published this heartfelt book of courage and love.
 Visiting this house will give you the feeling of what life was like back then.

-6. Vondelpark If you are a city dweller or curious tourist, this green oasis with water vistas and a cafe is a true escape from bustling city life and a tranquil getaway.
-If you want a quick run or a leisurely walk or enjoy a coffee amid greenery and serenity, you can find it here.
+6. Vondelpark If you're a city dweller or curious tourist, this green oasis with water vistas and a café is a true escape from bustling city life and a tranquil getaway.
+If you want a quick run, a leisurely walk, or enjoy a coffee amid greenery and serenity, you can find it here.

 \